tpgmartin/machine-learning-nanodegree/capstone/report.md

 so-called kernel trick: mapping the input data points to a higher dimensional feature space.

-The SVM provided by Scikit-Learn's `svm.SVC` module supports the following parameters relevant for this investigation,
+The SVM provided by SciKit-Learn's `svm.SVC` module supports the following parameters relevant for this investigation,

 * C - penalty parameter, how closely hyperplane follows the datapoints